RyanOatz99/terraform-azurerm-azure-functions-static-site/README.md

 _AKA Give it a minute..._

 Azure Functions can take a couple of minutes to start working after deployment.
-You may receive http responses such as `The service is unavailable.`, however, you just need to give it a few minutes.
+You may receive http responses such as `The service is unavailable.`, however, you just need to wait a little.

 Application Insights also takes a few minutes before it starts showing results (aka even looks like it's working).